cloudwatt/applications/bundle-trusty-minecraft/README_EN.md

 9. Enter the password for the default *admin* user
 10. Choose your instance size using the **Instance Type** dropdown and click on **LAUNCH**

 The stack will be automatically generated (you can see its progress by clicking on its name).
 When all modules become green, the creation will be complete.
-You can then go to the "Instances" menu to find the floating-IP, or simply refresh the current page and check the Overview tab for a handy link.

 ![Kingdoms](img/kingdom.jpg)